Soleil Moon Frye

-Soleil Moon Frye (/soʊˈleɪ/; born August 6, 1976) is an American actress, director, producer, and screenwriter.
+Soleil Moon Frye (/soʊˈleɪ/; born August 6, 1976) is an American actress.
 She began her career as a child actress at the age of two.
 When she was seven, Frye won the role of Penelope "Punky" Brewster in the NBC sitcom Punky Brewster.
-The series debuted in September 1984, and earned consistently low ratings, but the Punky character was a hit with young children.
-After NBC cancelled the series, it was picked up for the syndication market, where it aired for an additional two seasons before ending in 1988.
-Frye reprised the role in a 2021 reboot of the series.
+The series debuted in September 1984 and earned consistently low ratings, but the Punky character was a hit with young children.
+After NBC canceled the series, it was picked up for the syndication market where it aired for an additional two seasons before ending in 1988.
+Frye reprised the role in a 2021 revival of the series, which was canceled after one season.

 After the original Punky Brewster series ended, Frye continued her career in guest spots on television and supporting roles in films.
-She attended The New School during the late 1990s, and directed her first film, Wild Horses, in 1998.
+She attended The New School during the late 1990s and directed her first film, Wild Horses, in 1998.
 In 2000, she joined the cast in The WB sitcom Sabrina the Teenage Witch as Roxie King, Sabrina Spellman's roommate and close friend.
 Frye remained with the series until its end in April 2003.
-She has since continued her acting career working mainly as a voice actor.
+She has since continued her acting career working mainly as a voice actor where she is best known for voicing Zoey Howzer in the Proud Family franchise.

-In 1998, Frye married producer Jason Goldberg, with whom she has four children.
-She has since opened an eco-friendly specialty clothing boutique for children, The Little Seed, in Los Angeles.
-She also hosts a blog and web series which focus on child rearing and women's issues.
-In 2011, Frye released her first book Happy Chaos: From Punky to Parenting and My Perfectly Imperfect Adventures in Between.
+From 1998 to 2022, Frye was married to producer Jason Goldberg, with whom she has four children.
+From 2008 to 2012, she co-owned an eco-friendly specialty clothing boutique for children, The Little Seed, in Los Angeles.
+In 2011, Frye released her first book, Happy Chaos: From Punky to Parenting and My Perfectly Imperfect Adventures in Between.

 Frye was host of the Home Made Simple show on the Oprah Winfrey Network from 2013 to 2014.

 Early life

 Frye was born in Glendora, California.
-Her father was actor Virgil Frye (1930-2012), and her mother is talent agent and caterer Sondra Peluce (née Londy).
+Her father was actor Virgil Frye (1930–2012), and her mother is talent agent and caterer Sondra Peluce (née Londy).
 She has two half-brothers, Sean Frye and Meeno Peluce, both former child actors.
 Frye's parents divorced when she was two.
+She was raised in her mother's Jewish faith.

-Frye was educated at a private school in Los Feliz, and attended San Fernando Valley Professional School in Burbank.
+Frye was educated at a private school in Los Feliz and attended San Fernando Valley Professional School in Burbank.